Note: This file is about 140K in size so may take a few seconds to load,

 called to the people who gathered around him.
 After

-praising God he said the moving words, “O people, as
+praising God he said the moving words, “O people, as for

 those who are in the habit of worshipping Muhammad, Muhammad